 This information is intended to help you prepare for filing a wrongful death suit.
 However, the information is not intended to replace sound and detailed case-specific legal advice from a qualified attorney.
-Allow the Dallas wrongful death attorneys at Mullen & Mullen Law Firm to partner with you in your quest for justice.
+Allow the Dallas wrongful death lawyers at Mullen & Mullen Law Firm to partner with you in your quest for justice.
 Contact us today for a free legal consultation.
-We also serve Plano, Fort Worth and the entire DFW metroplex.
+We also serve Plano, Fort Worth and the entire North Texas area.

 When a wrongful death claim is anticipated, it is crucial to preserve evidence and quickly begin an investigation into the cause of the accident.
 In addition, it is imperative to file a law suit prior to the statue of limitations deadline.
 If a loved one has been a victim of wrongful death, call us at (214) 747-5240 or submit a simple case form online.

 The initial consultation is free, and if our Dallas wrongful death attorneys accept your case, we will work on a contingency basis and only get paid if we recover compensation for you.
 If you mention our website, we’ll reduce your contingency fee from the standard 33.3% down to 28% if your case settles without filing a lawsuit.
 Only you can authorize the filing of a lawsuit.